-- a) The protection of ecological systems, including natural areas, features and functions; - h) The orderly development of safe and healthy communities; - j) The adequate provision of a full range of housing, including affordable housing; - q) The promotion of development that is designed to be sustainable, to support public transit and to be oriented to pedestrians; and, - r) The promotion of built form that, - (i) is well-designed, - (ii) encourages a sense of place, and

-(iii) provides for public spaces that are of high quality, safe, accessible, attractive and vibrant;
+- a) The protection of ecological systems, including natural areas, features and functions; - h) The orderly development of safe and healthy communities; - j) The adequate provision of a full range of housing, including affordable housing; - p) The appropriate location of growth and development; and, - q) The promotion of development that is designed to be sustainable, to support public transit and to be oriented to pedestrians. - r) The promotion of a built form that: - i.
+Is well-designed - ii.
+Encourages a sense of place, and - iii.
+Provides for public spaces that are high quality, sage, accessible, attractive and vibrant;